-For procedures being performed in the morning you will usually be admitted to hospital on the evening before.
+For procedures being performed in the morning, you will usually be admitted to hospital in the evening before.
 For afternoon procedures you may be admitted on the morning of the procedure.
-Prior to the procedure you will require an ECG and blood test.
+Prior to the procedure, you will require an ECG and blood test.

 After your procedure you will be transferred back to your ward where you will have to lie flat for 4-6 hours.
 During this time, it is important to keep your legs straight and your head relaxed on the pillow.

 Most patients stay in hospital overnight and their heart rhythm may be monitored during this time.

 The groin area may feel sore and bruised for several weeks after the procedure.
 You should avoid strenuous physical activity and sports for 2 weeks after the procedure until this has settled.
 Most people take approximately 1 week off work.